 What is EndNote?

-EndNote is a tool that helps you to collect, store and organise all the references you have found from different sources.
-EndNote will enable you to effortlessly cite these references in Word and will automatically create a bibliography in whatever referencing style you require.
+EndNote is a tool that helps you to collect, store and organise scholarly literature from different sources.
+It will enable you to quickly cite these references in Word, and automatically create a bibliography in any referencing style you require.

-It has a Desktop and Online component that can be used in conjunction or separately depending on individual needs and preferences.
+EndNote comes in Desktop and Online versions that can be used separately or in conjunction depending on your needs and preferences.

 Which version should I use?

-The Desktop version comes highly recommended for Research Postgraduates and staff.
+EndNote Desktop is highly recommended for Research Postgraduates and staff, due to its advanced functionality.
 It can be synchronised with an EndNote Online account if needed.

-For Undergraduates and Masters students, we recommend using the Online version.
-It has all the functionality required, takes less time to learn, and is a good introduction to reference software.
+For Undergraduates and Master's students, we recommend using EndNote Online.
+It has all the functionality required, takes less time to learn and is a good introduction to reference software.

-Both versions are available free to all members of the university.
-Library Services run training sessions for both EndNote Desktop and Online.
+Crucially, both versions are available for free to all members of the University.

-EndNote Desktop (often referred to as simply EndNote or EndNote X9) is available for installation on all University PCs from the IT Software Center and is part of the standard software suite on Windows 10 machines.
+EndNote Desktop is also available for installation on all University PCs from the IT Software Center and is part of the standard software suite on Windows 10 machines.

-We highly recommend attending the two-hour sessions run by Library Services.
-You can book a place from the Library Courses page.
+We highly recommend attending the training sessions run by Library Services.

 - Create one library to keep all your references in the same place.